wh33les/codingblog/_posts/2025-01-02-Two-Pointer-Technique-I.md

             s[i], s[-i-1] = s[-i-1], s[i]
         return
 ```
 But in general, two pointers is appealing because with the two pointers covering different parts of the array, as long as the operations in the `while` loop are $O(1)$, the algorithm is $O(n)$.
 In particular, it can avoid nested loops, which are $O(n^2)$ at best.
 One example of a such a problem is given a sorted array of unique integers, find a pair of entries that sums to a given integer.
-The na&iuml;ve approach is to use a nested loop to compare pair each entry with each other entry -- even when removing redundant comparisons by starting the nested loop's index at `j=i+1`, the algorithm is still $O(\frac{n}{2})$ (technically).
+The na&iuml;ve approach is to use a nested loop to pair each entry with each other entry -- even when removing redundant comparisons by starting the nested loop's index at `j=i+1`, the algorithm is still $O\left(\frac{n}{2}\right)$ (technically).

 [Here is an example that I really struggled with in the Explore Cards:](https://leetcode.com/problems/squares-of-a-sorted-array/description/) Given an integer array `nums` sorted in non-decreasing order, return an array of the squares of each number sorted in non-decreasing order.
 My first submission passed 129 test cases then on `nums=[-9995,-9994,...,9993,9994]` it failed the time constraint:
 ```python